ivanSantos16/motorcyclesAPI/README.md

 - [x] CRUD operations;
 - [x] Swagger UI documentation;
 - [ ] Units tests for all endpoints with CI integration using GitHub Actions;
+- [ ] Containerization of the application.
+One container for flask app and other for postgres database;
+- [ ] ETL script capable of import for API database data from Kaggle;